 Given the relative infrequency of primary and tertiary abscesses, this chapter will focus on secondary IAA, and more specifically on intraperitoneal secondary IAA, which is present in the patient in the case vignette.

 IAA may present with a wide range of clinical manifestations.
 Classic findings for spontaneous IAA include fever, lethargy, leukocytosis, and abdominal pain or fullness.
 Rarely, IAA may present with overt peritonitis or sepsis.
 The local inflammation can cause changes in bowel habits, including nausea, vomiting, diarrhea, or constipation.
-Similarly, a prolonged postoperative ileus can often be the initial manifestation of postoperative IAA, as is the ...
+Similarly, a prolonged postoperative ileus can often be the initial manifestation of postoperative IAA, as is the case ...